LANE Statement of Purpose

 - To encourage and work with vendors and publishers to acquire, preserve, and make more readily available Latin American research resources.

 - To develop and coordinate formal collection development agreements in order to maintain or enhance the “consortium collection”.
-This includes such activities as coordinating serials cancellations and new subscriptions, building backfiles, building video collections, coordinating the purchase of major microforms sets and resources on CD-ROM and other automated formats.
+This includes such activities as coordinating serials cancellations and new subscriptions, building backfiles, building media collections, and coordinating the purchase of major microforms sets and digital resources.

 - To facilitate communication among members regarding collections, purchases, projects, and programs through scheduled meetings and regular e-mail contact.
 A LANE e-mail distribution list expedites electronic communication among members.